 - Physics: Knowing how different forces work such as gravity, force, and mass, may help influence different movement and passing on the field.

 - English and History: These two subjects tie together in that they can demonstrate examples of people, both real and imagined, and the situations they went through to be effective leaders, manage the people around them, and get out of sticky situations.
 All of these can help translate to personnel on the field.

 The soft skills learned within the classroom may provide more of an advantage to a wannabe pro athlete.

 These include setting goals, time management, working within a hierarchy, and group work, among many others.

-Becoming a professional soccer player without going to college is the typical route for most countries outside of the United States.
+Becoming a prof soccer player without going to college is the typical route for most countries outside of the United States.
 Currently, within the United States, there seem to be a few possible paths.